 One of the most picturesque fishing towns in Panama is tiny Pedasí.
 Located near the southern tip of the Los Santos province, Pedasí is known as the “tuna coast,” and it has acquired a reputation as a prime off-the-radar destination for sport fishermen.

-The little village boasts a main drag…lined with a handful of restaurants and inns…and a colonial plaza graced by a gazebo and a neatly whitewashed church.
-Within an hour’s drive of the town center, there are 10 or more Pacific beaches, the sands varying from light tan to deep bronze to a glittering black that belies their volcanic origin.
+The little village boasts a main drag lined with a handful of restaurants and inns.
+Behind that you’ll find a colonial plaza graced by a gazebo and a neatly whitewashed church.
+Drive a mile or so south of the town center and you’ll hit the first of a string of Pacific beaches, the sands varying from light tan to deep bronze to a glittering black.

 4. Close and Convenient: Coronado